DarkRewar/FPSMonoToDOTS/README.md

 of this repo, it exists to try DOTS and how "easy" it is to get an equivalent to Mono.

+## Requirements

+Both Unity projects were made using Unity 6 (6000.0.0b13).
+I recommend this version to avoid bad retro-compatibility.

+For the DOTS project, verify that `Jobs > Burst > Enable Compilation` option is checked.

 ## How to use

 Both folders are an entire Unity project.
 Clone the repo and open the folder